flpfar/tic-tac-toe/README.md

 # Tic-tac-toe

-> This projects implements the tic-tac-toe game.
+> This projects implements the tic-tac-toe game in ruby.
+Playable through terminal.

 Tic-tac-toe, or Xs and Os is a paper-and-pencil game for two players.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
 [Tic-tac-toe - Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)